Why maintain your motorcycle?

 The air filter helps in filtering the air before it comes to the engine.
 Over time, the air filter gets clogged with dust which results in improper combustion.
 Ensure that you get your air filter cleaned at every service.

 It is even advisable that you change the air filter after a good 10,000 km if you live in a polluted city.
-Air filters like these can last forever.
-You never have to change them.

 Results: Proper combustion of oil and increase a slight increase in power.